quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Materials-Science-and-Engineering-An-Introduction/msei_part06_CRYSTALLOGRAPHI.md

 :p How are directional indices reduced to integers?
 ??x
-If necessary, the normalized coordinate differences \(u\), \(v\), and \(w\) are multiplied or divided by a common factor to reduce them to the smallest integer values.
+If necessary, the normalized coordinate differences $u $, $ v $, and$ w$ are multiplied or divided by a common factor to reduce them to the smallest integer values.
 This step ensures that the resulting indices represent the direction accurately.

 ```java
 // Pseudocode for reducing indices to integers